DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

 There's a bit more to this one, as we might expect when we need a loop.
-The function declaration looks about the same as what we might expect - a `date` to tell us which month we're interested in, and `first_row` which we will use to know how far down the page to print the month part of the calendar.
+The function declaration looks about the same as what we might expect - a `date` to tell us which month we're interested in, and `first_week_row` which we will use to know how far down the page to print the month part of the calendar.
 The loop will track `day_in_month`.
 Each iteration of the loop, we add one day to it, and keep looping until the tracking variable is no longer in the same month as the original `date`.
 Each time through, we also track the current week within the